-With as much in common with late 1960s and 70s rock operas such as "Barbarella" and "Tommy,"
+The film has as much in common with late 1960s and 70s rock operas such as "Barbarella" and "Tommy" as it does its Marvel Cinematic Universe brethren.

 Hemsworth doesn't have to do it alone.
 Thor's archenemy, Loki (Tom Hiddleston) is back once again to cause havoc, and Anthony Hopkins reprises his role as their aloof father, Odin.
 Benedict Cumberbatch pops in for a memorable extended cameo as Dr. Strange, and Mark Ruffalo puts in some major work as the Hulk.
 Jeff Goldblum pulls of grand larceny, swiping scenes as master manipulator Grandmaster.